 Our next stop was Jardin de Cactus.
 Created by the islands late legendary artist and architect, César Manrique.
 It’s a fascinating place to explore over 4,500 specimens of cacti.
 We visited towards the end of the day and were treated to an amazing sunset which you can see over on Sarah’s review of the gardens.

 We then checked into our rather posh hotel, Hotel Grand Teguise Playa, a 320 room hotel with stunning views over the swimming pools, Playa del Jubilo beach and the Atlantic Ocean.
 The lobby and premium rooms certainly had the wow factor as shown in this review post by Susanna and in the video below by Helen.

 Our first day was spent exploring the island’s vast volcanic landscape at Timanfaya National Park.
-We were like big kids riding the camels over the volcanic dunes.
+We rode over the volcanic dunes, saw geysers shoot water vapor high in the air.
 It was certainly a bumpy ride and one we will not forget for a very long time.
-Jen got very friendly with the camel riding behind her, Andreas…

 Our afternoon was spent at Cueva de los Verdes exploring some of the vast networks of tunnels and caves carved through the cooling lava rock by red-hot lava streams.
 We found it fascinating to walk through the rabbit warren of tunnels, and caverns caused by gas bubble explosions.